The Best Neighborhoods in Katowice To Rent an Apartment

 Are you searching for an apartment to rent in Katowice?
-Are you curious which neighborhood will be the best to live in?
+Or maybe you search to invest in rental property?
 See our recommendations on the best districts for a long-term rental in Katowice.

 Every person has their own needs when it comes to renting a flat.
 A manager starting a new job will search for a convenient location and easy transportation.
 A young student will choose a flat close to the university but also close to citylife.
 A family with kids or a dog owner will surely look for a calm and safe place next to a green area.

 Having in mind all these cases we’ve chosen 5 neighborhoods that (according to our opinion) will be the best areas to consider when searching for a flat.
 When choosing, we focused on location, access to shops and services, easy public transportation, and green spots close by.
 And we have to admit there are a lot of options to choose from!